vgaraujov/vgaraujov.github.io/_posts/2020-09-14-blog-1-recsys-moba.md

 The second step is to apply techniques of data mining, both descriptive and predictive.
 On the one hand, we implement a recommender system based on association rules mining.
-We use Apriori and Eclat algorithms.
+We use Apriori and Eclat algorithms for this purpose.
-On the other hand, for the recommender systems based on classifier, we used Decision Trees, Logistic Regression and Artificial Neural Network.
+On the other hand, for the recommender systems based on a classifier, we use Decision Trees, Logistic Regression, and Artificial Neural Network.

 Finally, in order to generate the itemset recommendation for the user, we use a sort function over the output of the recommender systems based on its probabilities.

 ### Results

+As we expected ANN model outperforms the other approaches, achieving F1 of 56%, and MAP of 78%, while the worst was Apriori approach reaching F1 of 48%, and MAP of 58%.
+Also, ANN obtained the best MRR, which might indicate that this model recommends the first best situational-item.

 | Metric | Apriori | Eclat | D Tree | Logit |  ANN |
 |--------|---------|-------|:------:|:-----:|:----:|